glasyalabolas/fb-layer-modes/README.md

   Tint

 The 'layer modes.bas' contains a simple demo showing all of them (see the comments in the code for the keybindings) And 'benchmark.bas' does a simple test to compare the blitter with the equivalent functionality implemented using FB's PUT statement with the custom mode.
-Only 'Alpha' blending mode is compared, which is the basic alpha composition with support for opacity.
+Only 'Alpha' blending mode is compared, which is the basic alpha compositing with support for opacity.

 Have fun!